ycm-core/YouCompleteMe/README.md

 file named [`.tern-project`][tern-project] to exist in the current working directory or a directory which is an ancestor of the current working directory when the tern server is started.
-YCM starts the Tern server the first time a JavaScript file is edited, thus the working directory of Vim must be, or must be a child of, the directory containing the `.tern-project` file.
+YCM starts the Tern server the first time a JavaScript file is edited, so Vim's working directory at that time needs to be a descendent of the directory containing the `.tern-project` file (or that directory itself).

 Alternatively, as described in the [Tern documentation][tern-docs], a global `.tern-config` file may be used.

-Currently, multiple Tern servers, are not supported.
+Multiple Tern servers, are not supported.
 To switch to a different JavaScript project, you can do one of the following:

-- start a new instance of Vim from the new project's directory, or
+- start a new instance of Vim from the new project's directory
 - change Vim's working directory (`:cd /path/to/new/project`) and restart the `ycmd` server (`:YcmRestartServer`)
 - change Vim's working directory (`:cd /path/to/new/project`), open a JavaScript